m-lab/pusher/DESIGN.md

 ### 5.5.
 Tar Cache

 This is the heart of the system.
 It gradually builds up in-memory tarfiles, and then when those in-memory tarfiles exceed a size or age threshold (configurable, but 20MB and 2 hours have been suggested as good starting points) the file is uploaded.
+A single TarCache will only read one file at a time from the hard drive in an effort to keep pusher's IOP load low.

 After successful upload of a tarfile, all its component files are deleted.
 If the upload fails, the upload is retried until it finally succeeds using exponential backoff (with sensible bounds to prevent too-large growth in the backoff time).
 During a period of GCS outage, file names and metadata will be buffered internally, but no new file contents are read until the upload has succeeded.
 We should not and will not buffer file contents in RAM if we can't upload file contents successfully.